 Alberta has been in rough shape for the last few years and there were signs of recovery in early 2019.
 Then, the massive budget and job cuts by the Alberta government in early 2020 didn’t make it easier for Albertans.
 In addition, since early 2020 the world has been in the COVID-19 Pandemic lockdown for over a year!
-The job market has been slim with many people trying to change industries so here are some job search tips.
+In 2022 and 2023 the economy is getting back to work but with some interesting new differences related to work-from-home and hybrid work arrangments.

 Job Search Tips

-I have seen many truck drivers, mechanics and people with oil and gas field experience applying for convenience store or office type jobs.
+I have seen many truck drivers, mechanics and people with oil and gas field experience applying for convenience store or office-type jobs.
 Many people spend a long time in the same industry or company so they never really learn how to conduct a proper job search.
 Until I got into human resources I also made many of the mistakes I have listed below.
-As the economy stays bad these tips will help keep you on top!
+These tips will help keep you on top!

 You need to build your network!
 My last 4 jobs came from my network not from directly applying for a job.
 I must not be good in interviews but I’m sure good at making connections that trust me.
 I’m a natural introvert so public events and meeting people is not my preferred method.

-I use LinkedIn as my primary job seeking and network-building platform.
-LinkedIn is for your professional and career side of your life.
+I use LinkedIn as my primary job-seeking and network-building platform.
+LinkedIn is for the professional and career side of your life.
 It’s not a place for posting photos or videos of your kids and pets.
 Create or start using your LinkedIn to help you build a network.

 Networking is a form of sales!
 You are selling yourself so you should brush up on your sales skills and use them while talking to your new connections.
 I always recommend the book SPIN Selling by Neil Rackham on Amazon to organizations with sales teams.